 Our 2014 gewurztraminer was sourced from two sites within the Elkton Oregon AVA, both planted in 1983, Bradley Vineyard and Anindor Vineyard.
 The vineyards have similar soils born of alluvial Umpqua River deposits.
 Our growing season in Elkton is long and temperate with typically little rainfall between April and October.
 2014 was the warmest year seen to date in Elkton, in Oregon for that matter.
 There were some late-season heat spikes especially in September.

 This wine is a beautiful pale golden straw color.
 The fruit aromas in the nose are dominated by savory lemon curd and grapefruit with spicy cardamom and honeysuckle rising up as interesting sub plots.
 Characteristic lychee begins to appear with airing.
 The citrus fruits and spice notes dominate the taste with a pleasant touch of honeyed sweetness in the fore palate.
 The sweet impression fades as the wines tart acidity makes itself known.
 This wine then finishes rather dry, with a full and lasting mouthfeel.

-Production: 507 cases
+Production: 937 cases

-Total Acidity: 8.0g/L
+Total Acidity: 7.2g/L